 (Disclosure: Some of the links below may be affiliate links.
 For more information, read my disclosure.)

 Both companies will help you save money on foreign currency exchanges.
 However, they are still different in their fees and their offers.
-In fact, they both have some pros and cons.
-And that is exactly what we are going to go over in this post.
+They both have some pros and cons.
+And that is precisely what we are going to go over in this post.

 TransferWise is a private company based in the United Kingdom.
 It was launched in 2011.
 It is a money transfer service.
 From your TransferWise account, you can transfer money to any other users in almost any currency.
 You can also transfer money to a bank account.
 You can use money from your account with the Borderless MasterCard.